Behavioral Health

 STATUS

-In the ongoing effort to meet behavioral health challenges in Indian Country, there is also a trend toward Tribal management and delivery of behavioral health services in AI/AN communities.
-Particularly in the last decade, Tribes have increasingly contracted or compacted via the Indian Self Determination and Education Assistance Act, Public Law 93-638, to provide these services themselves.
-Currently, more than 50 percent of the mental health programs and more than 90 percent of the alcohol and substance abuse programs are Tribally operated.
-This evolution in behavioral health care delivery and management is changing the face of behavioral health services in Indian Country.
-Where IHS was previously the principal behavioral health care delivery system for AI/AN people, there is now a less centralized and more diverse network of care provided by Federal, Tribal, and Urban Indian health programs.
+In the ongoing effort to meet behavioral health challenges in Indian Country, support for tribal management and delivery of behavioral health services in their communities has grown.
+In the last decade, Tribes have increasingly contracted or compacted via the Indian Self-Determination and Education Assistance Act to provide these services.
+Currently, more than 50 percent of the mental health programs and over 90 percent of the alcohol and substance abuse programs are tribally operated.
+This evolution in behavioral healthcare delivery and management is changing the face of behavioral health services in Indian Country.
+Where IHS was previously the principal behavioral healthcare delivery system for American Indian and Alaska Native persons, there is now a less centralized and more diverse network of care provided by federal, tribal, and urban Indian health programs.

 OPTIONS/PLANS